metazine/cs50/week4/volume/README.md

   This has to be read from the original file and written into the new one.

 The rest of the file is comprised of samples that are 2 bytes each.
-  It is stored as a signed integer.
+  It is stored as a signed integer as soundwaves can be up or down from the base line.

 The value of the sample maps to the height of the soundwave.
   The further from 0 the value is the louder the sound.

+## What the code does